apizzimenti/magnetization/README.md

-Code for computing experiments on the Potts and Ising models.
+Code for conducting experiments with ATEAMS, including facilities for working on remote machines.

 # how does this repository work?
 This code is configured with a specific workflow in mind: